tuvalutorture/SIMAS/README.md

 #### - ret
 * breaks out of a function
+* Important: When passing in or returning a LIST, it will be an ALIAS to the list passed/returned (meaning any modifications to the new list will also apply to the original list).
+This is intentional behaviour, as to replicate the behaviour of SIMASJS.
 * Important: you MUST call this to break a function, else it will repeat endlessly.
 * OPERAND 1: Optional, the type of data being returned.
-V for a pre-existing variable, B for a boolean constant, N for a NUM constant, and S for a string constant.
+V for a pre-existing variable, L is for a pre-existing list, B for a boolean constant, N for a NUM constant, and S for a string constant.
 * OPERAND 2: Optional, but required if OPERAND 1 is present, and is the data being returned.
 This is shown in a $\[function name\] variable.

 ### Misc instructions